Skip to main content

 California also has higher repair and medical costs than many other states.
 Labor rates, parts, and medical treatment tend to cost more, which directly impacts claim payouts and, in turn, premiums.
 In addition, a notable share of uninsured drivers adds financial risk for insurers, contributing to higher overall pricing even for drivers with clean records.

 Coverage choice plays a big role as well.
 Full coverage California rates are significantly higher than liability-only insurance in California, but they provide broader financial protection — especially for newer or financed vehicles.
 Since these cost drivers affect each driver differently, comparing personalized quotes is often the best way to find affordable coverage that fits your budget.
+Many drivers achieve average annual savings by switching to a different insurance provider, and drivers can save on their premiums by comparing and switching providers.

 Full Coverage vs. Liability Auto Coverage in California